ChrstphrHll/npc_gen/students/Brynn Opalul.md

 year: 3
 guild: Burk
 partyID: 39
+tags:
+- Tiefling
+- Paladin
+- Exploration
+- 3rd
+- Burk
 ---
 # Brynn Opalul
 ---
 ### Description
 - 3rd year Tiefling Paladin in Burk
-- wavy dark red hair that's loose around the shoulders, Amber eyes, and Pale Yellow skin
+- wavy dark red hair that's loose around the shoulders, Red eyes, and Pale Yellow skin
 - Is Devoted and Odd, and has Charisma as their ideal

 ### Organizations